sparkflows/sparkflows-docs/docs/databricks/user-guide/dbfs-browse.rst

 Browse DBFS
 ============

-Fire Insights enables you to browse your DBFS & UPLOAD FILE & Delete file and directory in DBFS.
+Fire Insights enables you to browse your DBFS & to Upload & Delete files and directories in DBFS.

 Go to DATA BROWSERS/DBFS
 ----------------------